OWASP/www-project-application-security-verification-standard/index.md

 The OWASP Application Security Verification Standard (ASVS) Project provides a basis for testing web application technical security controls and also provides developers with a list of requirements for secure development.

+## ASVS 5.0 Release Candidate is ready for review

+🎉🎉🎉 **We are now at the RC1 stage of ASVS version 5.0!** 🎉🎉🎉

+See the [ASVS Contribution Guide](https://github.com/OWASP/ASVS/blob/master/CONTRIBUTING.md) for more details!

 ## Support the ASVS

 For more details on how to financially support the ASVS, see our [Supporters Page](https://appsecg.host/fundasvs).